pkoenders/portfolio2020/src/content/projects-md/asb/asb.md

 ASB bank Single Sign On for their banking products.
 ASB’s vision was to have a consistent UI login experience across their products.
 A consistent look with minimal disruption to their users and Call Centre.

 I created wireframes, user flows and hi definition mocks for stakeholders.
-HTML prototypes were also created and handed over to the integration team.
+HTML prototypes were also created for their integration team.

 </div>